Unreal

 UEntity* UpdatedEntity

 Fires when an existing Entity in the Entities map is updated.
-If an EntityActor has been spawned based on this Entity, the EntityActor will re-broadcast this as an OnUpdated event, which will be more useful for many use cases.
+If an EntityActor has already been spawned based on this Entity, the EntityActor will re-broadcast this as an OnUpdated event.

 OnEntityRemoved